frankwswang/Quiqbox.jl/README.md

 # Documentation

-For more information on the package, please read the [documentation of the latest versions][Doc-stable].
+For more information on the package, please read the [documentation of the latest release][Doc-stable].
 For unreleased/experimental features, please refer to the [development documentation][Doc-latest].

 <br />
 <br />